Delgany Bridge

 To repair the Delgany Pedestrian Bridge and reopen this vital link in Denver’s trail system.

-Delgany Bridge is a testament to both the integral role of railroads in Denver’s early history and our city’s modern vision for a walkable and bike-friendly urban outdoors.
+Delgany Bridge is a testament to the integral role of railroads in Denver's early history and to our city's modern vision for a walkable and bike-friendly urban outdoors.

 Help us reopen historic Delgany Bridge